v-harrishe/azure-docs/articles/firewall/tutorial-hybrid-ps.md

 >[!NOTE]
 >Traffic between directly peered VNets is routed directly even if a UDR points to Azure Firewall as the default gateway.
 To send subnet to subnet traffic to the firewall in this scenario, a UDR must contain the target subnet network prefix explicitly on both subnets.

-To review the related Azure PowerShell reference documentation, see [Azure PowerShell Reference](/powershell/module/az.network/new-azfirewall).
+To review the related Azure PowerShell reference documentation, see [Azure PowerShell Reference](https://docs.microsoft.com/powershell/module/az.network/new-azfirewall).

-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.
+If you don't have an Azure subscription, create a [trial account](https://www.azure.cn/pricing/1rmb-trial-full/) before you begin.

 ## Declare the variables